Preventing Acne from TODAY!

 - Keep your face clean.
 Whether you have acne or not, it is important to wash your face twice a day to remove impurities, dead skin cells and excess oil from the surface of the skin.
 Washing more than twice a day is not necessarily better; It can do more harm than good.
 Use warm and non-warm water and a mild facial cleanser.
 Using a harsh soap (like a deodorant body soap) can damage already inflamed skin and cause more irritation.

-- Use makeup in moderation.
+4. Use makeup in moderation.
 During an escape, avoid using bases, dust or blush.
 If you use makeup, rinse it at the end of the day.
 If possible, choose oil-free cosmetics without dyes or added chemicals.
-Choose a makeup labelled “non-comedogenic,” which means it should not cause acne.
+Choose a makeup labeled “non-comedogenic,” which means it should not cause acne.
 Read the list of ingredients on the product label before buying.